Applying Author Styles

 return None

-When we fail to parse a property-value pair, we either skip to the next semicolon or to the end of the string:
+When we fail to parse a property–value pair, we skip either to the next semicolon or to the end of the string:

 def body(self):